-If the doctor thinks you might have it, he'll ask you questions about your drinking history and how recently you stopped.
-He'll want to know if you've ever gone through withdrawal before.
+If the doctor thinks you might have it, they'll ask you questions about your drinking history and how recently you stopped.
+They'll want to know if you've ever gone through withdrawal before.

 They’ll also discuss your symptoms.
 During an exam, they’ll look for other medical conditions to see if they could be to blame.

 - A quiet place